Did Madhuri Dixit Call Rajkumar Hirani To Delete Her Scenes In Sanju? Here Is The Truth!

 Was There A Fleeting Reference To Madhuri?

 Rumors were rife that the makers of the film had included one fleeting reference to Madhuri in Sanju.
-However, they edited it out But on her request, that has also been edited out in the final cut.
+However, they edited it out on her request.

 It Was Alleged That Madhuri Wanted No Fleeting Reference To Her In Sanju